mysto/python-fpe/README.md

 ## Custom alphabets

+Custom alphabets up to 256 characters are supported.
 To use an alphabet consisting of the uppercase letters A-F (radix=6), we can continue from the above code example with:

 ```python3